LoganDickon/Code-Work/README.md

-# Code for work
+# PROGRAMS FOR PROJECTS AT WORK

+// FilterCheck
 // Omnicheck

-// Kivy & KivyMD

 // Profiler